Integration centre

 In cooperation with the Centre for Migrants (ZeMit), the city of Innsbruck offers city walks on the traces of migration.
 The target group includes interested citizens as well as school classes and "new" Innsbruck residents.
 The tours lead to the following places:

-- Through St. Nikolaus (in the footsteps of the "guest workers" of the time)
+• Through St. Nikolaus (on the trail of the former "guest workers")

-- Educational pathways (insight into the education system and integration measures for the offspring of migrant workers in the 70s and 80s)
+• Educational pathways (insight into the education system and integration measures for the offspring of labour migrants in the 70s and 80s)

 Multi-religious walks

-A group of students of European Ethnology at the University of Innsbruck, under the direction of Prof. Timo Heimerdinger (University of Innsbruck) and Mag. a Magdalena Modler-El Abdaoui (House of Encounter of the Diocese of Innsbruck), looked at more or less well-known places of religious life anddrucks in Innsbruck.
+A group of students of European Ethnology at the University of Innsbruck, led by Prof. Timo Heimerdinger (University of Innsbruck) and Mag.
+Modler-El Abdaoui (House of Encounter of the Diocese of Innsbruck), looked at more or less well-known places of religious life and expression in Innsbruck.
 This project resulted in various routes for city walks.
-The technical implementation was carried out by the city of Innsbruck.
+The technical realisation was carried out by the city of Innsbruck.

 City map Innsbruck postcolonial